+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains electricity.
-The electric meter and consumer unit are in a hall cupboard.
-The fusebox for a former electric night storage heating system remains.
-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains gas.
-The gas meter is housed in an external box.
+There is a mains supply of electricity.
+The electric meter and fuseboxes are in the hall cupboard at the back door with a consumer unit in the kitchen.

+Gas None.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is assumed to be from the mains supply.
-The kitchen units are fitted with an acrylic sink.
-There is a three piece fairly modern white suite in the bathroom.
+The property has a private water supply which is understood to be provided via a holding tank in a neighbouring field.
+It is shared with neighbouring properties.
+There are filters in the hall cupboard.
+The kitchen has a stainless steel sink unit.
+The shower room has a modern three piece white suite.
+There is no cold water storage tank required for this system.

-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The 'Potterton Promax Combi 28HE Plus A' gas fired boiler is in a hall cupboard, and is vented via a flue which projects through the roof.
-The boiler provides domestic hot water, and it also heats radiators in the main rooms.
-The radiators are fitted with thermostatic valves and there is a room thermostat in the hall.
-The electronic programmer for the heating is adjacent to the thermostat.
-Hot water is supplemented by a 'Mira' electric shower (not tested) over the bath.
+Space heating is by means of an oil fired central heating system with radiators located in the main apartments linked by copper piping.
+The radiators have individual thermostatic controls with the main thermostat in the hallway.
+The system is operated by means of a free standing 'Worcester' central boiler in the hall cupboard.
+Hot water is heated by means of an electric immersion heater and the central heating system.
+There is a thermal store in the hall cupboard.
 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is assumed to be connected to the public sewer.
+Drainage is understood to be connected to a septic tank within the front garden.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-In the interests of security no comment is made in relation to the presence or otherwise of a burglar alarm.
-There are mains connected smoke alarms in the lounge and hall, and there is a heat detector in the kitchen.
-The new Fire and Smoke Alarm Standard came into force in February 2022.
-This new standard requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
+All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner a carbon monoxide detector is also required.
-The purchaser should satisfy themselves in this regard.
-Any additional limits to inspection The inspection of the property was restricted by fitted floor coverings in all rooms.
-No access was gained into the sub-floor area.
-Those parts of the property concealed behind fitted units and sanitary fittings were not viewed.
-The roof void was inspected on a head and shoulders basis only, from the extent visible from the ceiling hatch without being entered.
-The external parts of the building were viewed from ground level.
-An inspection for Japanese Knotweed was not carried out.
+Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
+No comment is made on the existence or otherwise of a burglar alarm.
+Any additional limits to inspection An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.